ldtteam/MinecoloniesWiki/source/tutorials/schematics.md

 | [University](../../source/buildings/university)         | Bookshelves                                                          |                     |
 | [Warehouse](../../source/buildings/warehouse)           | [Racks](../../source/items/rack) (more each level)                   |                     |

+Some buildings may also require tags to be set on certain blocks using the [tag tool](../../source/items/tagtool).

 ## Level Requirements for Overworld Styles

 | Level          | Requirements          |